Viator Reservation System API (1.0)

 • XML (eXtensible Markup Language) is a markup language that defines a set of rules for encoding documents in a format that is both human-readable and machine-readable.
 It is defined in the XML 1.0 Specification produced by the W3C, and several other related specifications, all gratis open standards.

-Viator-built services consist of both RESTful and SOAP web end-points.
-Details about test and production environments are listed below.
+Viator-built services consist of both RESTful (v1.0 and above) and SOAP (v1.0 only) web end-points.

 All RESTful APIs use POST methods only, GET, DELETE, PUT, etc. methods are not supported.
-The message body of the POST request/response will include the XML/JSON payload described in this document.
-Content-Type header will be application/xml for both request and response.
+The message body of the POST request/response will include the payload described in this document.

 Security

-Authentication is further enhanced by the use of API keys, which are supplied within the payload of each request.
+Authentication is further enhanced by the use of API keys, which are supplied within the payload (v1.0) or the header (v2.0) of each request.
 API keys are used to track and control how the API is being used, for example to prevent malicious use or abuse of the API.
 The API name acts as both a unique identifier and a secret token for authentication.
-Both Viator and suppliers will generate API keys to be used with every request to and from, this allows for a higher degree of security in the transmission of information between systems.

 Rate limiting